rtheunissen/foobar/README.md

-# My solutions for Google's foo.bar challenges
+# My solutions for Google's Foo.Bar challenges

 I may update these with small language or formatting fixes from time to time.